michaelplazek/mocha-grommet-reporter/README.md

 # Mocha Grommet Reporter

-This is a UI for the mocha reporter written in React/[Grommet](https://grommet.github.io/)
+This is a UI for the mocha reporter written in React/[Grommet](https://grommet.github.io/).
+The two current views are the Dashboard View - for an overhead look at total suite pass/fails - and the Developer View - for drilling down into test data.

 ## To use: